Placenote/PlacenoteSDK-iOS/README.md

   * More details can be found on the [git lfs website](https://git-lfs.github.com/)
 * Get an API key from: https://developer.placenote.com/
 * Place API key in the bridging header: PlacenoteSDK-Bridging-Header.h
-* Run Sample App in xcode
+* Run Sample App.
+Note that within XCode, the library cannot be compiled for simulation and will throw Linker errors.
+ARKit is also currently incompatible with running in simulation.
+Please attach hardware and run the sample app on that!

 To integrate this into your own app
 * Add all the files under the PNSDK folder and PlacenoteSDK-Bridging-header.h into your project